michelezedda/gympal/README.md

   - Vite (for faster builds)
   - react-router-dom (for page navigation)
   - react-icons (for UI icons)
-  - react-leaflet + leaflet (for OpenStreetMap maps without API key)
+  - react-leaflet + leaflet (for OpenStreetMap maps)

 - **Version Control:**
   - Git